JanaAdel1010/CPU_Scheduling/readme.md

 - Support for multiple input files.
 - Automatic generation of output files.
 - Comparison of generated output with expected output for correctness.
-- Flexible and customizable with a `Makefile`.
+- Flexible and customizable with a `Makefile`
+- a copy of the output is saved to the same directory as the testcases

 ## Prerequisites
 To run this project, you need: